zephyrproject-rtos/zscilib/README.md

 [1]: https://github.com/zephyrproject-rtos/zephyr/blob/master/doc/reference/kernel/other/float.rst#unshared-fp-registers-mode
 [2]: https://github.com/zephyrproject-rtos/zephyr/blob/master/doc/reference/kernel/other/float.rst#shared-fp-registers-mode

-## Quickstart: Standalone
+## Quick Start: Standalone

-A standard makefile-based project is included in `samples/standalone` showing how zscilib can be built with GCC.
+A standard makefile-based project is included in `samples/standalone` showing how zscilib can be built by itself with GCC (without using Zephyr).

 If you already have an appropriate GNU toolchain and build tools (`make`, etc.) installed, you can simply execute the following commands: